petepm/Singleton/lyrics.md

 Slow down now baby
 I'm just not ready for that kind of commitment
 You want to share passwords?
+Let me show you what I can do

 ## Solo

 Hey baby
 Isn't this an impressive guitar solo
+I swear
-No I don't take music that seriously
+I don't take music that seriously

-## Solo 2
+## Solo 2 (background vox)

 I see you like your fucking prog songs
-I'd sit and slay them all day long
+I'd sit and play them all night long
+Then lay all day next to Lentil Soup
+One evil dragon that I can't slay
-Cursed with nothing normal to day
+My curse of nothing good to say

 ## Intro outro